Tenant Screening

 In all cases, the Broker evaluates credit as part of a broader risk assessment, placing primary emphasis on objective financial indicators, including but not limited to:

-Notwithstanding the use of the highest qualifying score, Applicants must meet the Broker’s minimum credit standards.
-If none of the FICO® Score 8 credit scores obtained meet the minimum qualifying requirement, the application will be declined.
+Applicants must meet the Broker’s minimum credit standards.
+If the FICO® Score 8 credit scores obtained do not meet the minimum qualifying requirement, the application will be declined.

 A credit score obtained through third-party services, including but not limited to Rently, is not used for lease application approval and does not indicate that an Applicant will qualify.